6 Innovation & Idea Management Software (2025 Comparison)

 Implementation & Project Management

-Our platform lets you manage innovation projects to take approved ideas over the finish line.
+Our innovation platform lets you manage innovation projects to take approved ideas over the finish line.

 You can plan tasks for each project and assign other team members, then track task status and progress in the dashboard.
 Like assumptions and experiments, tasks are decided on a per-project basis.
 Users can customize task cards with any information they need to support their project.